Does H-C Travel guided tours in New Zealand require group riding?

 Apart from not doing anything illegal, we only ask that you arrive at the hotel each day by 7 pm for dinner.

 What daily distances are involved?

-Each suggested daily ride has been carefully planned to take maximum advantage of road conditions and still leave time for sightseeing and relaxing.
+Each suggested daily ride has been carefully planned to take maximum advantage of road conditions, leaving time for sightseeing and relaxing.
 With the various riding options each day, distances can be anything from nothing to about 500 km.
-If you like riding long and hard, then that’s fine, if you like a slower pace, or more time for sightseeing, then that’s fine too.
+If you like riding long and hard, then that’s fine.
+If you like a slower pace, or more time for sightseeing, then that’s fine too.
 The maximum riding time is probably about 7 hours, but 4 hours a day is more normal.

 Do we ride every day?

 We always include free days, where we stay two nights in the same hotel.
 This provides an opportunity for rest, relaxation, and sightseeing, doing something different, or going for another ride.